keshav456mehta/Amazon-Clone-html-css/README.md

-# Amazon-Clone-html-css
-A front-end clone of the Amazon homepage built using HTML and CSS only.
 # 🛍️ Amazon Clone – HTML & CSS Project

 A front-end clone of the Amazon homepage built using only **HTML** and **CSS**.